 Big data innovation is changing the landscape of public engagement.
 New techniques for analyzing big data rapidly signal companies to new market opportunities, changes in consumer demands, and consumer responses to marketing campaigns.
 Businesses that utilize big data can adapt to emerging and changing needs and invest in the most promising areas well ahead of their competitors.
 In the public sector, big data can accelerate health research, measure the impact of public policy, and increase the efficiency of government service delivery.

-De-identification and anonymization are the strongest existing methods.
-These methods are protecting individual privacy in the context of big data analytics.
+De-identification and anonymization are the strongest existing methods for protecting individual privacy in the context of big data analytics.
 We can help your organization to develop in-house de-identification or anonymization capacities to facilitate the use of big data in compliance with privacy laws.
 We provide privacy expertise, recommendations, and practical implementation tools.
 These tools helps to develop skills and knowledge for an effective de-identification or anonymization program.

-Educating business confidentiality and security staff about risk evaluation tools and standards.
+Educating business confidentiality and security staff about risk evaluation tools and standards

 We will help build your capacities for de-identification/anonymization by: